brillout/vite-plugin-server-entry/readme.md

-Automatically loads your server build.
-(I.e. automatically loads your server files built at `dist/server/`, or `${build.outDir}/server` if you use [`vite.config.js#build.outDir`](https://vitejs.dev/config/build-options.html#build-outdir).)
+Automatically load your server build (i.e. your server files built at `dist/server/`, or `${build.outDir}/server` if you use [`vite.config.js#build.outDir`](https://vitejs.dev/config/build-options.html#build-outdir)).

 It does so in an universal and portable way.
-(I.e. works with every known environment such as Edge Deployments and Yarn PnP.)
+(I.e. it works with every known environment such as Edge Deployments and Yarn PnP.)

 ## `importBuid.cjs`